Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: Appendix

-\paragraph{Win-tie-loss charts.} As a supplement to Figure~\ref{fig: llm performances} in the main text, we provide Figure~\hyperref[fig: appendix win-tie-loss]{A.1} here, showing the win-tie-loss charts for models across the four datasets. (\textit{i}) Overall, on the TriviaQA dataset, LLAMA outperforms the other three models; on the GSM8K, MATH, and AlpacaEval datasets, Qwen2.5 consistently performs the best, although its advantage varies in strength across datasets; (\textit{ii}) However, consistent with the analysis in Section~\ref{sec: Main Results} of the main text, observing the win-tie-loss charts across the four datasets reveals that, on a specific dataset, despite a model having a significant overall performance advantage, its performance on individual queries (i.e., samples) may not be better than a model with an overall suboptimal performance.
+\paragraph{(b) Win-tie-loss charts.} As a supplement to Figure~\ref{fig: llm performances} in the main text, we provide Figure~\hyperref[fig: Win-tie-loss charts of the 7B LLMs on four datasets]{A.1} here, showing the win-tie-loss charts for models across the four datasets. (\textit{i}) Overall, on the TriviaQA dataset, Llama outperforms the other three models; on the GSM8K, MATH, and AlpacaEval datasets, Qwen2.5 consistently performs the best, although its advantage varies in strength across datasets; (\textit{ii}) However, consistent with the analysis in Section~\ref{sec: Main Results} of the main text, observing the win-tie-loss charts across the four datasets reveals that, on a specific dataset, despite a model having a significant overall performance advantage, its performance on individual queries (i.e., samples) may not be better than a model with an overall suboptimal performance.
 This intuitive reality suggests that attempting LLM Ensemble makes a lot of sense, and a sufficiently sophisticated method could lead to even higher performance than the best-performing individual model.